glouw/openempire/README.md

 ![](art/logo.png)

-This is a custom game engine written in pure C99 and SDL2 for Age of Empires II intended for fast network play.
+This is a custom game engine for Age of Empires II written in pure C99 and SDL2 built for fast network play.

+The inspiration for this engine draws from combining core Age II mechanics and Rome Total War style battles.

-Data, art, and sound files are not supplied - to play Open Empires you must either own the original boxed-set of Age of Empires II and The Conquerors, or purchase a copy of Age II HD on steam.
+Data, art, and sound files are not supplied - to play Open Empires you must either own the original boxed-set of Age of Empires II and The Conquerors, or purchase a copy of Age II HD on Steam.

 ## Dependencies